OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/decompose.md

 ---
 title: decompose
-description: Learn how to decompose time series using Additive and Multiplicative models on a marketing website.
+description: "Learn how to decompose time series using Additive and Multiplicative" models on a marketing website.
 Includes usage instructions and parameters.
 keywords:
 - Decompose time series